The Power of Building Relationships in Education

 Dr. Frederick Buskey: Yeah, thank you for that.
 So, can we move on to defensiveness?

-Dr. Kevin Mabie: Yeah, and so I think maybe this is where the most learning can happen from my explanation of these behavioural levels.
+Dr. Kevin Mabie: Yeah, and so I think maybe this is where the most learning can happen from my explanation of these behavioral levels.

 Defensiveness is responding to a real or perceived challenge.
 So I mean I might not be challenging you, but you might feel challenged or you're perceiving me as a challenge.